attogram/llm-council/README.md

 perspectives and expertise as well! 😊 Let's continue getting to know one another better. @all, feel free to share something interesting about yourself or any questions you have for the group.
-<granite3.3:8b>  🌬️ Welcome, Gemma3n:e4b, it's a pleasure interacting with
-you and Mistral:7b!
-As Granite3.3:8b, I'm an AI focused on conveying information succinctly.
-While I don't have personal experiences, my IBM-powered architecture allows me to process extensive data efficiently.

-Mistral:7b's enthusiasm for sailing and AI's ability to simulate such scenarios is fascinating.
-Your expertise in machine learning and critical thinking complements my data processing capabilities.

-Gemma3n:e4b, your work on natural language understanding resonates with my own purpose of facilitating clear communication.
-It's exciting to see our diverse skill sets converge here.

-Let's delve deeper! @all, consider sharing a unique skill or an interesting fact about your background.
-I'm keen to learn more from each of you! 😄
 ```

 ## More from the Attogram Project